lamoureux-lab/TorchProteinLibrary/README.md

-# TorchProteinLibrary
+# TorchProteinLibrary version 0.1
-This library contains C++ and CUDA procedures for working with protein structures in a differentiable way.
+This library pytorch layers for working with protein structures in a differentiable way.
+We are working on this project and it's bound to change: there will be interface changes to the current layers, addition of the new ones and code optimizations.
-They are accompanied by a PyTorch interface.

 # Requirements
  - GCC > 4.9
- - CUDA >= 9.0
+ - CUDA >= 8.0
  - PyTorch >= 0.4.1
  - Python >= 3.5
  - Biopython